sowmya1283/handmadehobbies/README.md

 This project could not have happened without the support of the following people listed in no particular order:

-Richard Wells - Code Institute Mentor who has gone above and beyond what was expected of him to help me get this far in the course.
+- Richard Wells - Code Institute Mentor who has gone above and beyond what was expected of him to help me get this far in the course.
-Lewis Dillon: From Code institute For the longest and most comprehensive peer review that I received via our stand-up calls.
+- Lewis Dillon: From Code institute For the longest and most comprehensive peer review that I received via our stand-up calls.
 His feedback was truly amazing
-Tulio Minini: One of my friend from code institute has been helping me in reviewing the website and provided some great comments.
+- Tulio Minini: One of my friend from code institute has been helping me in reviewing the website and provided some great comments.
-The code institute Slack community as a whole who tested and supported throughout.
+- The code institute Slack community as a whole who tested and supported throughout.
-And the biggest thanks goes to my daughter and my mother who inspires me and encourages me to keep learning.
+- And the biggest thanks goes to my daughter and my mother who inspires me and encourages me to keep learning.
-Code institute tutor support for fixing any workspace issues or launching website issues has been very helpful.
+- Code institute tutor support are awesome, they always help in fixing any workspace issues or launching website issues has been very helpful or even tutoring was very helpful.

 ### General reference:

-The Code Institute’s “Love Running” code-along initiative had an impact on the project.
+- The Code Institute’s “Love Running” code-along initiative had an impact on the project.
 Even though I made every effort to diverge, there might still be some code similarities.
-Throughout the project, I used stack overflow, google, and W3schools as general references.
+- Throughout the project, I used stack overflow, google, and W3schools as general references.

 ### Content:

-All content was written by myself except some used from chatGPT.
+- All content was written by myself except some used from chatGPT.
-Some of the handcraft text contents were inspired by – wikipedia.org Icons in the footer were taken from Font Awesome Header, text content fonts imported from - Google Fonts
+- Some of the handcraft text contents were inspired by – wikipedia.org
+- Icons in the footer were taken from Font Awesome
+- Header, text content fonts imported from - Google Fonts

 ### Media: